aurigandrea/nudigitalheritage/src/blog/2023 - 03 - 29 - can-you-engage-with-your-local-heritage-online-the-st-katherines-docks-scavenger-hunt.md

 description: The pandemic changed everything, including forcing lecturers to find new ways to engage students.
-As we wanted our international students to maintain their connection to the campus site, I created an online scavenger hunt exploring the palimpsest of St Katharine's Dock, where our NU London campus is located.
-Do you think I succeeded?
+As we wanted our international students to maintain their connection to the campus site, I created an online scavenger hunt exploring the palimpsest of St Katherine's Dock, where our NU London campus stands.
+Do you think I succeeded at bridging the gap between online and offline?
 author: Andrea Kocsis
 date: 2023-03-29T11:21:44.704Z
 tags: